DanielOaks/common-localizations/example-love-project/fbfonts/README.rst

 =============
 This library aims to make it super simple to define and use fallback fonts when printing and drawing text.
 It only works on an **single-line basis** right now, which means no having two languages in a single string or it'll skip both of those language-specific fonts and go to your fallback!

 *FbFonts* aims to mostly replicate the standard Love library in terms of functions, to make it simple to swap in and just find-replace standard library functions with our replacements.
-In the future, we would like to hook the standard library functions instead if we can, to simplify things.
+In the future, it may be easier to hook into the standard library functions instead.

 FbFonts.setNewFonts(filenames, size)